Middle Fork Salmon River Rafting

 - Points of natural wonder including, Veil Cave, Rattlesnake Cave, Johnson Point

-- Daily presentations by the crew on flora and fauna, history, geology, salmon and steelhead
+- Learn about the environment with daily presentations by the crew on flora and fauna, history, geology, salmon and steelhead

 Reviews from our guests